-Check Your Credit Score Before Going To Purchase A Car
+Check Your Credit Scoring Before Going To Purchase A Car

 Your credit report will have the largest impact on the cost of your car loan.
 People with some marks against them on their credit report may have to pay higher down payment’s or more interest on their loans.
-Even with a stellar credit report, finding a great rate on a loan can be difficult, so making your report look as good as possible is essential.
+Even with a stellar credit report or minimum credit, finding a great rate on a loan can be difficult, so making your report look as good as possible is essential.

 Visit www.annualcreditreport.com and request a free copy of your credit report from each of the three reporting agencies.
 Federal law states that you have the right to make this request once per year for free or at any time that you are denied credit.